Dylanslyter/README.md-Tool/README.md

   - [License](#license)
   - [Questions](#questions)
   ## Installation
-  using the index.js you are allowed to use code creating a generator through your command line to create a README.md
+  you can use index.js in your code to create an instant generator for a readme.md

   ## Usage
-  you would use this as a shortcut to easilt create a README.md for whatever project you happen to be working on
+  it would be used as a shortcut to create a readme

   ## License
   MIT License

   ## Contributing
-  starter code, google, xpert learning
+  startercode, google, xpert

   ## Tests
-  you could use my github repository anf use it and test it out
+  go to my github using my username and try it out

   ## Questions
   You can reach me at this email address if you have any further questions dylan.slyter@yahoo.com